 All of us want to live a happy and fulfilling life.
 Admit it, that’s why you have started building your startup.
 That’s what your team members wish for.
 Nowadays many companies tend to pay special attention to this.
 As teammates will likely be more creative, productive and ambitious, and they’ll work together better.
 Happy team members will also want to stay!

-Analyzing the most famous startups and their perks for the team, we have concluded a bunch of advices for you:
+Analyzing the most famous startups and their perks for the team, we have concluded a bunch of advice for you:

 #1.
 Share the Mission